JamesvanHoke/Tech-Blog/README.md

 ## Description

-This fullstack application is a CMS style blog.
-The frontend uses the handlebars templating engine to render the html pages while the backend is powered with a Node.js express server and a mysql database.

-In this app users can create an account, log in, create posts, update posts, delete post, and add comments on theirs and others posts.
+This application is a fullstack CMS blog.
+The frontend utilizes  the handlebars engine to render the html pages.
+The backend is powered with a Node.js express server and a mysql database.
+Users can Signup and Login to an account, CRUD posts, and add comments on theirs and others posts.

 ## Table of Contents